kubeflow/website/content/docs/gke/deploy/deploy-cli.md

   [end-to-end MNIST tutorial](/docs/gke/gcp-e2e/) or the [GitHub issue sumarization example](https://github.com/kubeflow/examples/tree/master/github_issue_summarization).
-* Deleting Kubeflow deployments with the [UI](/docs/gke/deploy/delete-ui)
+* See how to [delete](/docs/gke/deploy/delete-ui) your Kubeflow deployment using the GCP Console.
-* See how to [customize](/docs/gke/customizing-gke) your Kubeflow deployment on GKE.
+* See how to [customize](/docs/gke/customizing-gke) your Kubeflow deployment.
 * See how to [upgrade Kubeflow](/docs/other-guides/upgrade/) and how to [upgrade or reinstall a Kubeflow Pipelines deployment](/docs/pipelines/upgrade/).